Old Swedes Church

 Erecting such an edifice would be the greatest construction challenge in the New Sweden colony since the building of Fort Christina itself.
-Most area residents were farmers who lived in modest log buildings similar to the old church, and did not have the architectural or engineering skills such a project demanded.
-Though the people of New Sweden could farm their own food, it soon became clear they would have to farm out construction of the new church.
+Unfortunately, most area residents were farmers who lived in modest log buildings similar to the old church and did not have the architectural or engineering skills such a project demanded.
+Though the people of New Sweden could farm their own food, it soon became clear they would have to farm out the construction of the new church.

 Bjork and the congregation turned north to Philadelphia, where they contracted with English masons, carpenters, and other craftsmen to construct a building sixty feet long, thirty feet wide, and twenty feet high.
 The cornerstone was laid on May 28, 1698, and construction progressed from there.

 Members of the congregation pitched in however they could, hauling stone and lumber to the building site, acting as manual labor for the project, and donating the funds necessary to pay the hired experts and purchase materials.
-All wood was sawed on-site and a local blacksmith made all the project's nails.
-The total cost of construction is said to be 800 British pounds, roughly the equivalent of $10,000 in 1913 U.S. dollars, or $260,000 today.
+All wood was sawed on-site, and a local blacksmith made all the project's nails.
+The total construction cost is estimated to be 800 British pounds, roughly the equivalent of $10,000 in 1913 U.S. dollars, or $260,000 today.

-By the late spring of 1699, work on the interior of the church was wrapping up, and the building was ready to be dedicated.
-Bjork planned the ceremony for June 4th, Holy Trinity Sunday, fitting since he also intended to name the church Holy Trinity.
+By the late spring of 1699, work on the church's exterior was wrapping up, and the building was ready to be dedicated.
+Bjork planned the ceremony for June 4, Holy Trinity Sunday, fitting since he also intended to name the church Holy Trinity.

 In his account of the historic dedication, Bjork relates that: